Coniass/Coniass/README.md

 <img src="https://raw.githubusercontent.com/Coniass/Coniass/main/image.png" alt="Logo" width="400" style="float: left; margin-right: 200px;" /><br>
 **`Hobby nerd and IT Student`**

-Hello there!
-I'm Coniass, a tech enthusiast with a passion for networking and all things related.
-From tinkering with network technology to pushing the limits of what's possible, I love nothing more than getting lost in the world of tech.
-I firmly believe that technology has the power to bring people together and make the world a better place.
-With the right tools, connections, and know-how, we can achieve incredible things and make a lasting impact.
+Well, well, well, look who it is!
+It's me, Coniass, your friendly neighborhood tech enthusiast – or at least, that's what I'd like to think.
+I'm just a regular person with an above-average obsession for networking and all things tech-related.
+Who needs a social life when you have routers and switches to keep you company, right?

+I can spend hours tinkering with network technology, getting lost in a sea of cables and blinking lights.
+It's like my own little tech wonderland, where the possibilities are endless – or at least until I accidentally unplug something crucial and bring the whole thing crashing down.

+But hey, despite my occasional tech mishaps, I genuinely believe that technology can work wonders.
+It's like the modern-day magic that brings people together, bridges gaps, and makes our lives a little bit easier (when it's not causing us headaches, that is).

+So, here I am, Coniass, armed with my trusty tools, a whole bunch of connections (both physical and virtual), and some know-how that I picked up along the way.
+Together, we can conquer the tech world and make a difference – or maybe just avoid getting too tangled up in ethernet cables.
+One can only hope, right?

 ## Socials: